mathurinm/mathurinm.github.io/_posts/2024-07-25-cnrs_inria_advice.md

 INRIA and CNRS "chargé de recherche" positions offer unique conditions of freedom to do first-grade research: lifelong contract, no teaching involved.
 The application process is  challenging, but it's definitely worth it!
 The goal of this guide is to make the application process as easy as possible.

-It only reflects my particular opinion and limited experience of going through it, and helping people with it for the last 3 years.
+It only reflects my particular opinion and limited experience of going through it, and helping people with it since 2022.
 Feedback is most welcome!

 INRIA has issued a very useful guide: [Advice for Applicants for a Young Graduate Scientist Position at INRIA](https://www.inria.fr/sites/default/files/2021-01/CE_guide-applicant-CRCN.pdf).